dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 Indicates to delay the start of the archive until specified TCP ports become accessible.
 Format: `<host>:<port> ...`, e.g.: `ldap:389 db:5432`.

+#### `WILDFLY_START_DELAY`

+Indicates to delay the start of the archive for a specified amount of time in seconds after TCP ports specified by `WILDFLY_WAIT_FOR` become accessible.
+By default, the archive is started as soon all TCP ports specified by `WILDFLY_WAIT_FOR` become accessible without further delay.

 #### `WILDFLY_SERVER_LOG_SUFFIX`

 Suffix string for `/opt/wildfly/standalone/log/server.log*` files.
 The period of the rotation is automatically calculated